Department of English Announces New Members of Honor Society

 - Melissa Hood '19, Creative Writing major, Music minor

 - Allison Jones '20, English Literature and Music majors

-- Dana McCarthy '21, English Literature major, Creative Writing and Editing & Publishing minors
+- Cal McCarthy '21, English Literature major, Creative Writing and Editing & Publishing minors

 - Margaret McFarlane '20, Creative Writing major, Editing & Publishing minor

 - Madison McGarrah '20, Creative Writing major